Languages of Africa: Indo-European

 Afrikaans is Indo-European, as is most of the vocabulary of most African creole languages.
 Afrikaans evolved from the Dutch vernacular of South Holland (Hollandic dialect) spoken by the mainly Dutch settlers of what is now South Africa, where it gradually began to develop distinguishing characteristics in the course of the 18th century, including the loss of verbal conjugation (save for 5 modal verbs), as well as grammatical case and gender.
 Most Afrikaans speakers live in South Africa.
 In Namibia it is the lingua franca.
 Overall 14 to 21 million people are estimated to speak Afrikaans.

 Since the colonial era, Indo-European languages such as Afrikaans, English, French, Italian, Portuguese and Spanish have held official status in many countries, and are widely spoken, generally as lingua francas.
 (See African French and African Portuguese.)
 Additionally, languages like French, and Portuguese have become native languages in various countries.

 French has become native in the urban areas of the DRC, and Gabon.
 Spanish is spoken as a native language by a small minority in Equatorial Guinea, primarily in larger cities.

-German was once used in Germany's colonies there from the late 1800s until World War I, when Britain and France took over and revoked German's official status.
+German was once used in Germany's colonies there from the late 1800s until World War I, when the United Kingdom and France took over and revoked German's official status.
 Despite this, German is still spoken in Namibia, mostly among the white population.
 Although it lost its official status in the 1990s, it has been redesignated as a national language.
-Indian languages such as Gujarati are spoken by South Asian expatriates exclusively.
+Indo-Aryan languages such as Gujarati and Sindhi are spoken by South Asian expatriates exclusively.
 In earlier historical times, other Indo-European languages could be found in various parts of the continent, such as Old Persian and Greek in Egypt, Latin and Vandalic in North Africa and Modern Persian in the Horn of Africa.